fitzypop/my-fresh-blog/content/posts/dfps-stack.md

 Regardless of title, I'm currently learning how to tie all these technologies and products into a usable and efficeient tech stack.

 Deno and Fresh have been my favorite frontend framework and engine for the past couple months, because I think Deno and Fresh have improved a lot of aspects of the JS and React Meta ecosystem (insert current buzzword here).
-And React is the only component style I know how to use effectively, so use it if you got it.
+And React is the only component style I know how to use effectively, and Fresh uses preact and twind under the hood.

+Preact is a smaller react bundle, and twind is a replacement for tailwind.

-Prisma has been on my radar now for at least a couple months to a year.
+Prisma has been on my radar now since last summer.
 I haven't, as of writing this post, sat down and written anything using it, but it promises some pretty awesome advantages over other ORM + migration tools.
+Mainly prisma scripts can be applied to a multitude of laungages and integrations with a lot of backends.

 And Supabase.
 I could go on and on about this project, both good and bad.
 But the supabase team has working their asses off, and their 'firebase alternative' platform has become a viable backend for simple web applications.